Biden comforts Louisiana as police go door-to-door after devastating floods in NY, NJ

 President Joe Biden returned to a familiar role as comforter-in-chief on Friday as he visited Louisiana to witness the damage wreaked by Hurricane Ida.

-The Category-4 storm made landfall on Sunday close to New Orleans with winds of up to 150mph and several feet of storm surge.
+The category four storm made landfall on Sunday close to New Orleans with winds of up to 150mph and several feet of storm surge.

 The hurricane then made a slow march north and its remnants struck New York, New Jersey, Pennsylvania, Maryland and Connecticut on Wednesday, with ferocious force which led to devastating flooding and tornadoes.

 Densely-populated metropolitan areas were swamped with rainfall, in some places with as much precipitation as in a typical month.
-Decades-old city drainage systems buckled under the deluge.
+Decades-old city drainage systems failed under the deluge.

 By Friday, police were making door-to-door searches with lists of the missing.
 In New York City, the NYPD was reviewing 911 calls which peaked at 12 times the usual number when the storm hit.